About Practical Work

 Only one method for the hours sign off is required, either online or by a pdf certificate.

 Please read the process manual before starting to use the portal.

 There are several ways to find a suitable position for your Practical Work experience:

 - Make sure you have an effective CV and cover letter.
 Our faculty holds workshops throughout the year and we recommend that you attend them.

 - A 'find an employer' link is included on the online Practical Work registration to help you locate potential employers.
+These companies have employed our students in the past, and can be a good starting point.
 Select your engineering specialisation and the country you are seeking employment in to view a list of relevant organisations.

 - Make use of any industrial contacts you have within your chosen discipline.
 You may also be able to expand your circles by joining engineering clubs, networks and associations.

 - Search the online directory of New Zealand businesses.

 - Keep an eye on your University email (firstname.lastname@example.org).
 Our faculty periodically circulates vacancies for students.